 Maps and downloads

-- Only the first 100m of this track, from the picnic area to the first viewing platform, is suitable for wheelchairs, prams and visitors with limited mobility.
+- The first 100m of this track is flat, paved and step-free.
+It goes from the picnic area to the first viewing platform and is suitable for wheelchairs, prams and visitors with reduced mobility.

 Camp fires and solid fuel burners